zupit-it/pipeline-templates/README.md

 - **action-to-execute** is the action that you want to execute.
 In the previous example, **build** is the action.

 In this way, all actions for the same technology are grouped together.

+Sometimes you could need more than one nesting level because you want to group multiple actions.
+The only case, as of now, is to group deploy actions by service and by provider.

+For example:
+- Azure
+  - App Service
+  - Functions
+  - Storage Accounts
+- AWS
+  - App Runner
+  - Lambda
+  - S3 bucket

 ### NodeJS Action